 3. Choose a destination that allows you to social distance

 In addition to knowing how the virus is affecting your destination, think about how many people you will come into contact with on vacation.
-A big city or crowded attraction is not a great place to travel right now, as it's believed that the virus spreads mainly from person to person.
+A crowded attraction may not be a great place to bring kids right now, as it's believed that the virus spreads mainly from person to person.
 However, some destinations and activities can help your family stay isolated.

 - Renting a house near a secluded or uncrowded beach